 A strong Violence Against Women Act (H.R.
-1585) was already passed by the House in April.
+1585-116th Congress-2019-20) was already passed by the House.
 As your constituent, I am asking you to take immediate action before more women’s lives are lost to gun violence and survivors of domestic violence and abuse are unable to access the housing, help and counseling they need.
 The landmark Violence Against Women Act serves millions of survivors across the country for a fractional amount of our federal budget.
 Especially on the heels of this pandemic, when domestic violence is on the rise, we need to pass a strong VAWA NOW?

 What a newly authorized VAWA will do:

 - Strengthen protections for Native women by returning sovereignty to tribes to prosecute non-native offenders of sexual assault, trafficking, stalking, and child abuse.

 - Enhance the housing transfer process for those who need to move based on safety concerns.